Medically reviewed by Drugs.com. Last updated on Jun 18, 2022.

-Adenomyosis (ad-uh-no-my-O-sis) occurs when endometrial tissue, which normally lines the uterus, exists within and grows into the muscular wall of the uterus.
-The displaced endometrial tissue continues to act as it normally would — thickening, breaking down and bleeding — during each menstrual cycle.
+Adenomyosis (ad-uh-no-my-O-sis) occurs when the tissue that normally lines the uterus (endometrial tissue) grows into the muscular wall of the uterus.
+The displaced tissue continues to act normally — thickening, breaking down and bleeding — during each menstrual cycle.
 An enlarged uterus and painful, heavy periods can result.

 With adenomyosis, the same tissue that lines the uterus (endometrial tissue) is present within and grows into the muscular walls of your uterus.

-Sometimes, adenomyosis is silent — causing no signs or symptoms — or only mildly uncomfortable.
-In other cases, adenomyosis may cause:
+Sometimes, adenomyosis causes no signs or symptoms or only mild discomfort.
+However, adenomyosis can cause:

 - Heavy or prolonged menstrual bleeding